Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Introduction

-If the dark–energy equation of state parameter $w(z)$ crosses the phantom divide line $w=-1$ there are two possible cosmological implications: \begin{enumerate} \item The dark energy consists of multiple components, with at least one non‐canonical \emph{phantom} component. \item General relativity must be extended to a more general theory on cosmological scales. \end{enumerate} One of the most promising theoretical frameworks to describe dynamical dark energy phenomena is scalar-tensor theories of gravity \cite{Brans:1961sx,Singh:1987is,Faraoni:2004pi,Quiros:2019ktw}, as well as by Horndeski theories and their generalizations~\cite{Horndeski1974,Langlois:2018dxi}.
+If the dark–energy equation of state parameter $w(z)$ crosses the phantom divide line $w=-1$ there are three main classes of cosmological scenarios: \begin{enumerate} \item The dark energy consists of multiple components, with at least one non-canonical \emph{phantom} component. \item An interaction between dark energy and dark matter produces an effective phantom crossing while the underlying scalar field remains stable. \item General relativity must be extended to a more general theory on cosmological scales. \end{enumerate} One of the most promising theoretical frameworks to describe dynamical dark energy phenomena is scalar-tensor theories of gravity \cite{Brans:1961sx,Singh:1987is,Faraoni:2004pi,Quiros:2019ktw}, as well as by Horndeski theories and their generalizations~\cite{Horndeski1974,Langlois:2018dxi}.
 These models extend general relativity by introducing a scalar degree of freedom that couples non-minimally to the metric or to the Ricci scalar via a coupling function.
 Such theories include Brans-Dicke theory and its generalizations \cite{Brans:1961sx,Damour:1992we,Barrow:1990nv}, $f(R)$ gravity in its scalar-tensor representation \cite{Sotiriou:2006hs,Capozziello:2011wg,Goncalves:2021vci}.
 A key advantage of scalar-tensor models is their inherent flexibility in constructing $w(z)$ behaviors that allow for transitions across the phantom divide without invoking ghosts or instabilities, at least in certain subclasses \cite{Nojiri:2003ft,Perivolaropoulos:2005yv,Gannouji:2006jm,Wolf:2024stt,Wolf:2025jed,Wolf:2025jlc}.
 A general model for dark energy crossing the phantom divide, which independently controls the cosmological background and perturbations and avoids ghost and gradient instabilities in linear perturbations, was recently presented in \cite{Yao:2025wlx}.
 Specifically, scalar-tensor may violate a constraint which minimally coupled quintessence must satisfy.
 Defining the dimensionless Hubble parameter as $q(z) \equiv H(z)^2/H_0^2$, it has been shown that for any minimally coupled model, the following inequality must hold \cite{Papantonopoulos:2007zz}:

 This can be equivalently expressed in terms of the dark energy equation of state as: